 Reports in Transifex show you how many words were translated, edited, and reviewed by your translators, along with the Translation Memory leverage used.
-It's useful for seeing who your most active translators are, or figuring out how much you should pay your translators.
+It's useful for seeing who your most active translators are, or figuring out how much you should pay your translators and reviewers.

 Here's a look at how Reports work:

 Click the Reports tab in the main navigation.

 Use the filters at the top to filter the data by project, language, or date.
 For instance, it's easy to find out who worked on Chinese translations for your iOS Transifex project during June.